Can dogs eat chives?

 Common questions

-What's the treatment if my dog ate chives?
+What if my dog accidentally ate a small amount of chives?